California Takes Controversial Approach to Fentanyl Crisis

 Nationally, only Illinois has a higher rate of untreated substance use disorder than California.

-McDonald co-founded MADAAD with other mothers who have lost children to the streets—mothers with children currently addicted to fentanyl in places like the Tenderloin and Skid Row.
+McDonald co-founded MADAAD with other mothers who have lost children to the streets—mothers with children currently addicted to fentanyl in places like San Francisco’s Tenderloin and Los Angeles’s Skid Row.

 Their children are the intended targets of the state’s advertising campaigns—and the presumed beneficiaries of funds from a prescription opioid crisis that seeded subsequent heroin and fentanyl epidemics.